2011 Michigan State Law Review 1133 (2011)

 The discussion in this article will continue to advance the deliberations among scholars, journalists, deans, admission administrators, and legal practitioners about the consequence of the shifting meaning of race for the future of the profession.
 Our recommendation to refine the broad categories to include racial/ethnic subgroups based on histories of discrimination and possible underrepresentation will, therefore, provide law schools with far better information about the impact of the use of racial classifications in admissions.
 By making these recommendations, we hope that law schools can reconstruct race and ethnic categories in ways that more accurately achieve meaningful inclusion for our next generation of lawyers and judges.

 Brown, Kevin and Romero, Tom I. II, "The Social Reconstruction of Race & Ethnicity of the Nation's Law Students: A Request to the ABA, AALS, and LSAC For Changes in Reporting Requirements" (2011).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 813.